 There is an estimated 1,300 Purple Heart Veterans in Rhode Island.
 Over one third of these Veterans are not receiving services through the Veterans Administration.
 These heroes cross all eras of military conflicts.
 They may be your neighbor.

 I am honored to say that on September 10th at 9am I will be interviewing Wally Coelho, Commander of the Rhode Island chapter of the Disabled American Veterans (DAV) on the RI Elder Info Facebook show, Friday Friends.
+For more information about your legal rights visit www.workerscompensationlawyersla.com/ or contact CA work comp attorneys.
 Commander Coelho is a tireless voice raising awareness of the seen and unseen scars of war.

 There is an amazing group of people who are raising money for the Rhode Island Gold Star Families Memorial Monument.
 This monument will be erected in the Veteran’s Cemetery in Exeter in recognition of the families who have paid the ultimate sacrifice.
 This is also our community’s opportunity to support the Moms, Dads, Husbands, Wives and Children who have lost their family member in service to our country.